-For generations our ancestors farmed without chemicals and other commercial inputs as additives simply were not available.
+For generations, our ancestors farmed without chemicals and other commercial inputs as such additives simply were not available.
 When herbicides, pesticides, and commercial fertilizers came available our parents utilized these inputs in hopes of improving the economics of agriculture.
-When we began farming our operation also included harsh inputs.
+When we first began farming our operation also included these harsh inputs.

-In 1996, our operation began to change.
-A neighbor asked John to take over his land with one stipulation: continue to farm it organically as it had been since the Oklahoma Land Run.
+In 1996 our farming methods began to change when a neighbor asked John to take over his farm land and we would need to meet one stipulation – that is to remain as organic as it had been since the Land Run.
 We were reluctant to take on organic farming; however, after putting pencil to paper we decided fewer commercial inputs might improve our bottom line, which motivated John to agree to farm organically for our neighbor.

 After several years of hands-on experience and self-study, John believed his calling was to be an organic farmer.
 Economics soon gave way to the greater importance; the methods of sustainable agriculture became a priority.
-In some ways, we moved back to the future – we planted native grasses in pastures, built ponds and terraces, put effort into helping the soil become naturally healthy through microbial growth, worked diligently to provide an environment for cattle where they are free to roam and partake of a grass diet for which they are intended.
+We planted native grasses in pastures, built ponds and terraces, put effort into helping the soil become naturally healthy through microbial growth, worked diligently to provide an environment for cattle where they are free to roam and partake of a grass diet for which they are intended.
 This is the model of our farming practices today.

 John’s Farm is the only small, family owned/operated farm in the US which is Certified Organic, Animal Welfare Approved, and USDA verified grass-finished.

 What we considered a rare challenge in 1996 is now the norm on our farm.
 Harsh inputs are a thing of the past.
 Ladybugs and earthworms are abundant and welcome.
 In many respects we are farming as our ancestors did—we’re dependent on weather to enhance growing opportunities and allow healthy soil to produce healthy plant and animal life.